cncf/wg-serverless/workflow/spec/spec.md

          },
          "inputParameter": {
             "type": "string",
-             "description": "JSONPath expression specifying an JSON object field of the states data input.
+             "description": "JSONPath expression specifying a JSON object field of the states data input.
 For each parallel iteration, this field will get populated with a unique element of the inputCollection array"
          },
          "max": {
            "type": "integer",